Grant Fund Academic Forum

 - The granting is conditional; after the activity, it will be verified if the activity has been completed as planned.
 With this in mind, the definitive payment will be determined.

-The due date for requests for this round is 14 June 2013.
+The due date for requests is 2017, February 1st.

 Make use of the possibility to contact the secretary before officially submitting your request for review.
 He will consult you on the feasibility of the request.